MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-archive-mobile-stable-channel.md

 ### Feature updates

-- **Translator, Read Aloud, Drop and developer tools (Android only).** These tools can be managed by Mobile Application Management (MAM) [disabledFeatures](/mem/intune/apps/manage-microsoft-edge#disable-specific-features) and the Mobile Device Management (MDM) policy, [EdgeDisabledFeatures](/deployedge/microsoft-edge-mobile-policies#edgedisabledfeatures).
+- **Translator, Read Aloud, Drop, and developer tools (Android only).** These tools can be managed by Mobile Application Management (MAM) [disabledFeatures](/mem/intune/apps/manage-microsoft-edge#disable-specific-features) and the Mobile Device Management (MDM) policy, [EdgeDisabledFeatures](/deployedge/microsoft-edge-mobile-policies#edgedisabledfeatures).

 <!-- Version 111.0.1661.43: March 18, 2023 to Version 109.0.1518.70: January 26, 2023 -->